 #1 Creating High Quality Content That Helps

-This is the most common thing you will see, but does high-quality content mean?
+This is the most common thing you will see, but what does high-quality content mean?
 Well, for a start, it needs to have a purpose.

 Why is someone going to click on your blog post in all of the search results?
 Well, you have to think about what your target audience will be searching for and then offer them a blog post that fits that search term effectively.

-Basically, they will go to Google to ask a question… What they are looking for is a result that answers the question properly.
+They will go to Google to ask a question… What they are looking for is a result that answers the question properly.

 What they don’t want is to click on a result that looks great (because of the title), but then find it doesn’t answer the question at all.
 That will annoy them, and they will have to try again.